sergiomora03/sergiomora03/README.md

 ---

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of _github-readme-stats_*
+*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of _github-readme-stats_.
+If you want to know more about me, check my [portfolio](https://sergiomora03.github.io)*

 <a href="https://github.com/sergiomora03/sergiomora03">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=sergiomora03&show_icons=true&include_all_commits=true&theme=dark" alt="sergio's github stats" />